 Spray the chicken strips lightly with either olive oil or avocado oil and they’re ready to pop into the air fryer.

-Tip: Make sure you don’t crowd them on the rack because good air circulation is essential for crisping.
+Don’t crowd the strips on the rack because good air circulation is essential for crisping.

 Chicken tenders take seven to eleven minutes to cook in your air fryer, depending on how large your tenders are.